FancyBanana/TF2-EasyScript/README.md

         releasing 3 ->  1. -se_slot3("none")

 Comment: When using mode shifting, the same callback alias `gc_<group_name>` will be used across mode shift, meaning that switching from `slot1_pa` to `slot1` will call `sc_slot1_pa`.
-This behaviour maybe subject to change.
+This behavior maybe subject to change.
 If you have a request, feel free to write me.

 So now you have basic understanding of how to work with TF2-EasyScript, what now?
 Now you play, write scripts, download scripts and just enjoy your new controls.
 Invert medigun attack function, make quickbuild script for engineer or randomized disguise for spy.
 You have all the freedom and one of the most powerful api and your disposal.
 Go nuts!